msulima/redis-client/README.md

 [Benchmarks](http://psy-lob-saw.blogspot.com/p/lock-free-queues.html) show that
 Single-Producer/Single-Consumer queues are multiple times faster than Multiple-Producers/Multiple-Consumer queues.

-The driver uses the fact that Redis handles queries in First In First Out order.
+The driver uses the fact that Redis handles queries in a First In First Out order.
 This means that requests cannot be reordered with requests and simple FIFO queues are enough to track requests and responses, which greatly simplifies implementation.